The Only Winter 2024 Fashion Trends Worth Prioritising, According to Experts

 8. CHECK, PLEASE

 Whilst there's excitement in unearthing a new trend you know is going to change the face of fashion for a season, as I get older, I've come to appreciate the sound reliability of others.
 I would assume that checks have featured on every trend report that has ever been published on Who What Wear.
-However, for A/W 24, they're significantly punchier than their predecessors.
+However, for winter 2024, they're significantly punchier than their predecessors.
 Heritage weaves are still very much a thing—but in bold colour mixes and enlarged motifs.
 At Balmain, black and white grid checks stole the show, while one of my favourite looks of the season is the green and mustard checked cape coat at Chloé.

-"I think we can all probably agree that if spring is the season for florals, then autumn is the season for checks," says Nash.
+"I think we can all probably agree that if spring is the season for florals, then winter is the season for checks," says Nash.
 "And this year’s collections prove no different.
 There’s a distinct air of elegance to this timeless trend, with plenty of designers showcasing the print in the form of maxi wool outerwear, wrap skirts and classic crew-neck sweaters.
 Bring it into 2024 by clashing it with other prints and mixing textures, or try a full-on chequered look à la Helmut Lang."

 SHOP THE TREND: